Role-based access control in Azure Digital Twins

 - Clean up roles and assignments when individuals change roles or assignments.

 A role definition is a collection of permissions and other attributes that constitute a role.
 A role definition lists the allowed operations, which include CREATE, READ, UPDATE, and DELETE that any object with that role may perform.
-It also specifies to which object types permissions apply to.
+It also specifies to which object types the permissions apply to.

 The following table describes the roles that are available in Azure Digital Twins: